Táta Vega: Career

 Vega began her professional singing career in 1963.
 In California (1969–70) she was cast in the Los Angeles, California production of the Broadway musical, Hair.
 From there went on to join the group Pollution (managed by Max Baer Jr.), led by Dobie Gray (who also appeared in the Los Angeles cast of Hair).
 While performing in another group with vocalists Brie Brandt and Laurie Ann Bell at the Troubadour, Berry Gordy was in the audience and signed them on the spot.
 As Earthquire, the group released a self-titled album produced by Tom Wilson in 1972 on Motown's Natural Resources label.
 After the album failed to make a commercial impact, Motown dropped the group, but retained her.

 After the demise of Earthquire, Vega continued to work steadily in Top 40 bands and occasionally with some former members of Pollution.
 After hearing her voice on a demo for Jobete, Motown's publishing wing, producer Winston Monseque and Motown executive Iris Gordy, were interested in managing her.

 Vega went on to release four solo albums on the Tamla record label: Full Speed Ahead (1976), Totally Táta (1977), Try My Love (1978), and Givin' All My Love (1981).

 She is probably best remembered in the UK for her 1979 release, "Get It Up for Love", from the album, Try My Love written by Ned Doheny.
 This was released a year later than the LP on 12" format (Motown 12 TMG 1140) as well as 45 RPM.
 It proved to be popular in the discos in the late 1970s in the UK.

 She has had an active career as a lead backing vocalist, working with Russ Taff, Stevie Wonder, Andraé Crouch, Chaka Khan, Patti LaBelle, Michael Jackson, Ray Charles and Madonna, singing duets with Lou Rawls, Jermaine Jackson, Peter Rivera with Rare Earth and Michael Sembello.
 Vega is featured on the 2010 Elton John and Leon Russell CD The Union.
 She also worked in film, performing the voice of Shug Avery in The Color Purple; she is featured on four songs on the 1986 soundtrack album, one of which, "Miss Celie's Blues (Sister)", was nominated for an Academy Award in the Best Song category.
+Táta still remains uncredited for her contribution to writing some of the lyrics to 'Maybe God Is Trying To Tell You Something (Speak Lord)' for the film.